clungo/TurtlePvp/README.md

 * Add namespacing for all variables
 * Add a config lua file that is easy to parse, for people looking to tweak options
 * Add an in-game minimap bottom to toggle addon features
 * Fix issue where members of the same party can be flagged for pvp when near each other
+* Replace the temporary icons with higher quality icons

 <h2>Beta</h2>